The0therPenguin/importhelper/README.md

 ... should work.

 ## Use
-Has a class named **Mod(modules,src,package)** which can almost directly translate to a 'pip' package and the imports to be made from said 'pip' package.
+Has a class named _**Mod(modules,src,package)**_ which can almost directly translate to a pip package and the imports/installs to be made from said pip package.
+Custom urls for packages are not supported.
+(Only uses official packages from PyPI)

 You can import the class by:
 ```